 I’d just participated in an act whose participants I mocked regularly.
 I once made fun of someone who did Tae Bo by saying “Ooooh.
 Tae Bo.
 The martial art that’s only useful in the parallel reality where aerobics can kill!”

 NOOOOOOOOOOOOO!!!!!
-I felt like a redneck who’s just discovered that the delicious ham-and-egg pie he just ate was actually quiche.
+I felt like Larry the Cable Guy after discovering that the delicious ham-and-egg pie he just ate was actually quiche.

 Damn you, Billy Blanks.